Jayesh88/Breast-Cancer-Wisconsin-Diagnostic/README.md

 # This dataset is solved in Python and R

 We conducted an analysis using the to predict whether the cancer is benign or malignant.
+Dataset can be found at https://www.kaggle.com/uciml/breast-cancer-wisconsin-data

 Data set contains details about : i) ID number ii) Diagnosis (M = malignant, B = benign)